| Emperor* |

 During a religious uprising

-in Constantinople, the mob elects Aerobindus (great-grandson
+in Constantinople, the mob elects the former

 of Aspar and married to great-granddaughter of